 Did You Know?

 Horatio repeatedly refers to the Japanese miniature tree as a banzai.
 In fact it is a Bonsai, which is pronounced, "BONE-SIE".
 A meticulous intellectual such as Horatio should know better.
+Since then some airings in syndication, an on streaming services have overdubbed it, so that he now pronounces it correctly.
 See more